Welcome to King’s!

 Photocopier

-All programmes/departments have designated photocopiers, and there are two general photocopiers which faculty and staff may use provided they have a PIN number.
+All programs/departments have designated photocopiers, and there are two general photocopiers which faculty and staff may use provided they have a PIN number.
 One machine is located next to the stationery room on the main floor of the A&A and the other is on the 3rd floor of the New Academic Building.
-To get your PIN please see Stephanie Boudreau at the Reception desk.
+To get your PIN please see the A&A Reception desk.

 Phones

 Your office phone has a voice mail option which has to be set up initially.
-If you have problems setting up your voice mail, please ask your programme/department administrative assistant.
+If you have problems setting up your voice mail, please ask your program/department administrative assistant.

 Health & Safety Issues